Stremio/stremio-beamup/local-deployment/README.md

       ```
     Make sure to copy and edit the `.tfvars` files from `dev.tfvars.example` if you haven't done so.
 Fill in the necessary information for your specific environment.

-8. Configure local wildcard DNS and port forwarding after the swarm VMs are up:
+8. Configure DNS
+   Script has two modes, proxy and direct.
+Proxy is to use access URLs from outside this main machine if it's virtualized, it uses iptables to configure port forwarding.
+Direct would be to access the addons from this main machine aka the Ubuntu.

+   Run from project root dir

    ```bash
    ./local-deployment/dns-init.sh
    ```